hargup/WIGI-website/README.md

 HTML pages from templates.

-1. All the posts are constructed from their specific templates, which file metadata and instructions on how to render the specific html page.
+1. All the posts are constructed from their specific templates, which file metadata and instructions on how to render the specific HTML page.
 For example, `gender by country.md` post has the following one line in the
 description: